Your Practice. Your Way.

 Client Transition Strategy

-• Develop clear communication plan for existing clients
+• Develop a clear communication plan for existing clients

 • Understand regulatory restrictions on soliciting clients

-• Prepare detailed comparison of service models and benefits
+• Prepare a detailed comparison of service models and benefits

-• Create FAQ document addressing common client concerns
+• Create an FAQ document addressing common client concerns

 • Consider timing of announcements and transfers